miquella/vaulted/README.md

 # vaulted
-Spawning and storage of secure environments
+Spawn environments from securely stored secrets.

 With so many secrets floating around in our modern lives, it's a wonder we're able to keep track of any of them!

 `vaulted` allows you to create vaults of related secrets and then spawn environments with these secrets.
-Vaults can contain secure environment variables, AWS credentials, or SSH keys (RSA & ECDSA).
+Vaults can contain secure environment variables, AWS credentials, or SSH keys (RSA, DSA, & ECDSA).

 `vaulted` also attempts to insulate spawned environments from other environments on the system.
 Temporary AWS credentials are created for each